apgeorg/PID-Control/README.md

-# PID Control
+# PID Controller

-The objective of this project is to implement a PID controller in C++ to maneuver the vehicle around a track.
+The objective of this project was to implement a PID controller in C++ to maneuver a vehicle around a track.
 The simulator provides the cross track error (CTE) and the velocity in order to compute the appropriate steering angle.

 ## Propotional Term
 The propotional term makes the current error signal multiplied with a gain (Kp) to get the controllers output.